RobDickinson/screedb/README.md

 ## Getting Started

-Start with Ubuntu 16.04 (either desktop or server distribution)
+Start with Ubuntu 16.04 (either desktop or server distribution) or OSX.
+Windows is not being tested at this time.

 Install RocksDB required libraries: